Paul Gottlieb Nipkow: First TV systems

 The first television broadcasts used an optical-mechanical picture scanning method, the method that Nipkow had helped create with his disk; he could claim credit for the invention.
 Nipkow recounted his first sight of television at a Berlin radio show in 1928: "The televisions stood in dark cells.
 Hundreds stood and waited patiently for the moment at which they would see television for the first time.
 I waited among them, growing ever more nervous.
 Now for the first time, I would see what I had devised 45 years ago.
 Finally, I reached the front row; a dark cloth was pushed to the side, and I saw before me a flickering image, not easy to discern."
 The system demonstrated was from the company Telefunken.

 From the early 1930s, total electronic picture scanning, based on the work of Manfred von Ardenne, became increasingly prevalent, and Nipkow's invention was no longer essential to the further development of television.

 "Paul Nipkow" Transmitter

-The world's first public television station, started in Berlin in 1935, was named Fernsehsender "Paul Nipkow" after Nipkow – the "spiritual father" of the core element of first-generation television technology.
+The world's first regular television service, started in Berlin in 1935, was named Fernsehsender "Paul Nipkow" after Nipkow – the "spiritual father" of the core element of first-generation television technology.
 He became honorary president of the "television council" of the "Imperial Broadcasting Chamber".
 Nipkow's glory was used by Hitler and the Nazi government as a tool of National Socialist scientific propaganda.
 Nipkow died in Berlin in 1940 two days after his 80th birthday and had an official ceremony organised by the Nazi government.